rrvt/KeePassLastPass/README.md

 # KeePass/LastPass Extension

-This is primarily a Last Pass Import/Export Extension to KeePass 1.38 (C++ Version).
+This is primarily a Last Pass Import/Export Extension to KeePass 1.39 (C++ Version).

-I like Password Vaults and a couple of years ago the password vault I was using got a little confused and deleted all my passwords.
+I like Password Vaults and a few years ago the password vault I was using got a little confused and deleted all my passwords.
 I abandoned that vault and decided that the next vault I used would have a backup.
 I chose LastPass based on comments but I was determined to save the passwords on my personal computer too.
 So KeePass also received good marks and the source is available.
 Being a veteran C++ SE I chose it in the C++ version.
-Last Pass keeps changing its export function so this version will process the latest version of its export file (Early 2020).
+Last Pass keeps changing its export function so this version will process the latest version of its export file (Early 2020 and 2021).
 Since It might be necessary to restore the passwords to LastPass there is an export function included in the KeePass/LastPass extension.
 It will produce the same file as what was imported.
 I have not attempted to load it into LastPass...

 ## Getting Started